 According to the trademark law in India, you can only register a trademark if it satisfies certain features of the trademark.
 The registrar can refuse a trademark on the basis of its certain features.
 Let’s see what those are:

 - is descriptive of the characteristics of the goods or services

 - The mark consists exclusively of marks or indications which have become customary in the established practices of the trade: ISI Mark, UN.

-- It is likely to deceive public or cause confusion: Apple air conditioners.
+- It is likely to deceive the public or cause confusion: Apple air conditioners.

 - It comprises or contains scandalous matter

-- Words whose use is prohibited under Emblems Act: Ashok chakra, Indian flag.
+- Words that come under prohibition in the emblems Act: Ashok chakra, Indian flag.

-- If there is a likelihood of confusion between existing mark and the mark applied for.
+- If there is a likelihood of confusion between the existing mark and the mark applied for.

 - Likely to cause deception or dilution of an existing mark.

 Trademark Registration in India helps in propelling a business venture or a company in many ways, it gives an exclusive right to the manufacturer to secure its brand and exclude all others from doing so.
+Hence, these essential features of trademark come into play.
 In addition to that, in case an infringement occurs the right is statutorily protected.
-The premise of trademark protection is that no man is entitled to sell another’s mark/ brand name under the guise that it belongs to him the goal is to protect the owner and the consumer in case of any deceit or confusion.
+The premise of trademark protection is that no man is entitled to sell another’s mark/ brand name under the guise that it belongs to him; the goal is to protect the owner and the consumer in case of any deceit or confusion.